marosan28/general-knowledge-quiz/README.md

 ## Main Features
 - __Navigation__

-  - The front page consists of a navigation bar at the top where a user can see the name of the quiz and a logo, also there is a Rulebook on the left of the screen where a user can check the rules of the game.
+  - The front page consists of a navigation bar at the top where a user can see the name of the quiz and a logo and a Rulebook on the left of the screen where a user can check the rules of the game.
   ![App Screenshot](wireframes/images/title-quiz.png)

 - __Landing Page__